zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### GenAI (Request Building) {#genai-request-building}

-The following microflows help you construct the input request structures for the operations defined in GenAI Commons.
+The following microflows help you construct the input request structures for the operations defined in the GenAI Commons.

 ##### Add Message to Request {#chat-add-message-to-request}